 This extra-large sun shade from AsterOutdoor measures 16 feet by 20 feet, comes in four neutral colors, and costs less than the other picks on this list.
 The fabric itself offers some protection from UV rays, making it a great choice for areas that see a lot of sun.
 It requires four attachment points on the exterior of your home, a shed, or from freestanding support.
 The included attachment tethers are each 5 feet long, which provides some versatility when looking for the ideal place to set it up.

 What to Look for in a Pergola Kit

 The first factor that you need to consider when selecting a pergola kit is the size of your space.
 Pergolas are generally rectangular, square, or triangular and come in a variety of sizes.
 If you opt for a rectangular pergola, they often look best with the long side parallel with your home, although setting up your pergola is all about personal preference.

 Keep in mind that if you are planning to use your pergola over a paver patio, most companies recommend that you buy a pergola that is larger than your space.
-This allows you to anchor the pergola structure into the ground, which is very important to help it withstand wind or rain.
+This sizing allows you to anchor the pergola structure into the ground, which is very important to help it withstand wind or rain.

 Pergolas come in vinyl, wood, or metal.
 Vinyl is one of the most popular options due to its low maintenance, but it can be more expensive or have fewer craftsman-like details.
-Wood pergolas are often constructed from cedar, which has an attractive look and is mold and mildew resistant.
+Wood pergolas are often constructed from cedar, which has an attractive look and is mildew resistant.
 If you choose a metal pergola, make sure that it is powder-coated to increase its longevity.
 Powder-coated metal prevents rust, which can quickly make your pergola unsafe as well as unattractive.